brandon-pereira/portfolio/README.md

 * **/style**: Contains internal/external scss files to be imported.

 ## Browser Support
-I said **** fuck it to Internet Explorer on this project.
+I said f**k it to Internet Explorer on this project.
 That being said, here's a support list.

 * Latest 2 versions of Chrome, Firefox, Safari, and Edge